junior-jl/calculator-8051-assembly/README.md

 # calculator-8051-assembly
 A calculator using 8051 microprocessor, a numeric pad, a 2x16 LCD display and assembly code.

-In this project, we used Assembly language to implement a simple calculator using a numeric pad as input and a LCD display as output.
+In this project, it was used Assembly language to implement a simple calculator using a numeric pad as input and a LCD display as output.

 It was done using MCU 8051 IDE to write the code in Assembly and generate the hex file to put in Proteus schematic.